prooph/laravel-package/README.md

 ## Overview
 This is a Laravel package for *prooph components* to get started out of the box with message bus, CQRS, event sourcing and snapshots.
-It uses Doctrine DBAL with PDO MySQL driver.
-There are more adapters available.
+It uses the `prooph/pdo-event-store` event store however there are more adapters available.

 It provides all [service definitions and a default configuration](config "Laravel Package Resources").
 This is more like a Quick-Start package.
 If you want to use the prooph components in production, we recommend to configure the